mwtilton/devops/Setup-Process.md

 --Save Template

 ###DEV vAPP Template
+-- Change VCD to DNAT to new STATIC IP
+[X] Setup Admin Account
+[X] Temp IP
-[ ] Enable RDP
+[X] Enable RDP
-[ ] Install Git
-`Defaults v2.19.0`
-`Windows CLI`
---Enable-PSremoting
---Need to remove IE enhanced security
+[X] Need to remove IE enhanced security
-[-] IP changes do not hold after Rebuild power on
-[-] Windows Search doesn't hold after rebuild
-[+] VMWare tools does hold after Rebuild
-[ ] CHECK ALL SLEEP/POWER RELATED SETTINGS
---Run Disable Powersettings
---BOOT ALL VM's Pre-Rebuild
+[X] BOOT ALL VM's Pre-Rebuild
 --DON'T POWER OFF THROUGH THE GUEST OS ANYMORE

+[ ] Add File/Folders to prepRebuild
+[X] Add start-service for windows search to prepRebuild

 ##DEV vAPP DC
--- Set IP with 8.8.8.8 for initial DNS server
--- Change VCD to DNAT to new STATIC IP
-[X] Enable RDP into BoX
-[X] Enable RDP Firewall settings
---RDP into the box
-[-] CredSSIP Error

-[X] File/Folder Options
-[ ] Script to run this automatically -- add to prepRebuild
-`Hidden Folders`
-`File extensions`
-[X] Windows Search
-##DO NOT RUN FROM ISE
+DO NOT RUN FROM ISE
---Run prepRebuild
+--Run prepRebuild on DC

-[X] Need to install Firefox
-[X] Set Firefox as default
-[X] pin Firefox to taskbar
+--REBOOT after GIT install
+--Continue prepRebuild on DC

 [?]
 Keeping DNS Zones to 3.168.192 but those are the same as the servers IP addresses...